 Science Online

 Looking for information on female scientists in history and other notable women in STEM?
-The award-winning Science Online includes a helpful list of women scientists with dates of birth and death, a brief descriptor of the person’s achievements, and a link to relevant search results.
+The award-winning Science Online includes a helpful list of women scientists with a brief descriptor of the person’s achievements and a link to relevant search results.
 The scientists covered include:

 Middle school students can find many biographies of notable women in The World Almanac® for Kids.
 These biographies include hundreds of book-length biographies plus short bullet biographies that present up-to-date facts about notable people in a format that is easy for young researchers to follow and entertaining for them to read.
 The biographies are organized by profession, including:

-• Artists, Architects & Designers: including Mary Cassatt, Coco Chanel, Maya Lin, and Dorothea Lange
+- Artists, Architects & Designers: including Coco Chanel, Maya Lin, Dorothea Lange, Frida Kahlo, and Stella McCartney

-• Athletes: including Florence Griffith-Joyner, Laila Ali, Danica Patrick, and Venus and Serena Williams
+- Athletes: including Laila Ali, Danica Patrick, Venus and Serena Williams, Simone Biles, Marta Vieira da Silva, Coco Gauff, and Katie Ledecky

-• Explorers, Astronauts & Adventurers: including Nellie Bly, Amelia Earhart, Mae Jemison, and Sacagawea
+- Explorers, Astronauts & Adventurers: including Nellie Bly, Amelia Earhart, Mae Jemison, Sacagawea, and Bessie Coleman

-• Leaders of America: including Ruth Bader Ginsburg, Helen Keller, Michelle Obama, and Harriet Tubman
+- Leaders of America: including Ruth Bader Ginsburg, Helen Keller, Michelle Obama, Harriet Tubman, Eleanor Holmes Norton, and Kamala Harris

-• Writers, Poets & Journalists: including Maya Angelou, Judy Blume, Zora Neale Hurston, and Ursula K. Le Guin
+- Writers, Poets & Journalists: including Maya Angelou, Judy Blume, Zora Neale Hurston, Ursula K. Le Guin, Amanda Gorman, and Shonda Rhimes

 Students looking specifically for biographies of notable multicultural figures can also find them under “Multicultural” as well as under their professions.